 Q2: How do I make a minimalist living room feel warm rather than cold?

 Warmth in a minimalist space comes entirely from two sources: layering natural textures and choosing a warm neutral color palette rather than stark white.
 Use organic linen, chunky wool throws, woven jute rugs, and natural wood furniture to create tactile richness.
-Ensure your lighting is warm-toned (2700K bulbs) and layered.
+Ensure your lighting uses warm-toned bulbs at 2700K and layers at least three sources — pendant, table lamp, and floor lamp.
 One or two statement plants also add extraordinary organic warmth and prevent any minimalist room from feeling clinical or sterile.

 Q3: Can minimalist design work effectively in a small living room?